 Popular Manufacturer-Specific Programs for Diesel Technicians

-There are several programs that can help aspiring diesel technicians gain training with a specific brand, and some schools offer specialized training where students get the chance to earn manufacturer-specific certification.
+There are numerous programs that can help aspiring diesel technicians gain training with a specific brand, and some schools offer specialized training where students get the chance to earn manufacturer-specific certification.

-Should they choose to further their education, UTI offers the following Manufacturer-Specific Advanced Training programs:
+Should they choose to further their education, UTI is a diesel technician school with manufacturer training modules.
+We offer the following Manufacturer-Specific Advanced Training (MSAT) programs.11

 Daimler Truck North America (DTNA) Finish First